 - You'll need to understand the power of the character arc.
 Your character should not be the same at the end of the story as in the beginning.
 They change, and their growth is a key aspect of your story's momentum.

 If your characters are flat, your readers will have trouble empathizing.
 But if your characters feel real and relatable, then your readers will eat your story up.
 Understanding what your characters do and say (and how other characters respond to them) helps to paint the fullest possible picture of your fictional creation.

 The Second Element of Fiction: Plot

-Plot is like blueprints.
+Plot is like a blueprint.
 Your plot, its connections, and its structure determine the way you shape your story.
 It includes the order in which your characters face things.
-It’s the organized structure, the thing that will end up in an outline on Wikipedia (with spoiler alerts, of course).
+It's the organized structure, the thing that will end up in an outline on Wikipedia (with spoiler alerts, of course).

 - Exposition or introduction, which establishes characters and setting.

 - The inciting Incident is an event in a story that throws the main character into a challenging situation, upsetting the status quo and beginning the story’s movement, either in a positive way or negative.